Service Canada offices to shutter for in-person services over COVID-19 concerns

 Some of the offices, such as one tucked inside Ottawa's city hall, have already started to close across the country as cases have increased and workers were needed elsewhere or felt uncomfortable about going in due to the pandemic.

-The Liberals say the move, announced late tonight, shouldn't affect most unemployed workers who seek EI benefits since the majority of applications are done online.
+The Liberals say the move, announced late Thursday night, shouldn't affect most unemployed workers who seek EI benefits since the majority of applications are done online.

 The minister in charge of Service Canada says officials will make alternative arrangements for those who still need in-person services.